F5Networks/f5-telemetry-streaming/docs/userguide/installation.rst

 Reverting to a previous version of Telemetry Services
 `````````````````````````````````````````````````````
-If for any reason you want to revert to a previous version of Telemetry Services, you must first remove the version of Telemetry Services on your BIG-IP system (:guilabel:`iApps > Package Management LX > f5-appsvcs > Uninstall`).
+If for any reason you want to revert to a previous version of Telemetry Services, you must first remove the version of Telemetry Services on your BIG-IP system (:guilabel:`iApps > Package Management LX > f5-telemetry > Uninstall`).
 After you uninstall, you can import the RPM for the version of Telemetry Services you want to use.

 .. |github| raw:: html

-   <a href="https://github.com/F5Networks/f5-appsvcs-extension" target="_blank">F5 AS3 site on GitHub</a>
+   <a href="https://github.com/F5Networks/f5-telemetry" target="_blank">F5 Telemetry site on GitHub</a>

 |